What to Pack for College? Here’s our Ultimate Packing Checklist

 What to Pack for College – Essential Stuff and School Supplies

 The first larger bunch of things comes from the kitchen.
-Don’t hesitate to put paper towels, tissues, wet wipes, can and bottle opener, and a couple of food-storage containers in your bag.
-Also, take a plate and a bowl, a cup, and a mug.
+Don’t hesitate to put paper towels, tissues, wet wipes, a can and bottle opener, and a couple of food storage containers in your bag.
+Also, take a plate, a bowl, a cup, and a mug.
 You have to eat somewhere.
 And since you’ll have to eat multiple times, take a bottle of dish soap.

-Also not to be forgotten are medications, from aspirin and painkillers to prescription ones, if you need them.
+Also not to be forgotten are medications, from aspirin and painkillers to prescription ones.
 A basic first aid kit is also recommended.

 Handy Things You’ll Want to Pack for College